Other related deaths

 Greater Manchester Police

-Concerns summary A 12-minute ambulance call delay resulted from communication breakdown between police control rooms regarding responsibility.
+Concerns summary (AI summary) A 12-minute ambulance call delay resulted from communication breakdown between police control rooms regarding responsibility.
 A clear procedure is required to prevent future delays, especially when timely medical intervention is crucial.

 George Hines